Caltech Young Investigators Lecture

 Semidefinite programs (SDPs) are a fundamental class of optimization problems with important recent applications in approximation algorithms, quantum complexity, robust learning, algorithmic rounding, and adversarial deep learning.
 We present a faster interior point method to solve generic SDPs with variable size n × n and m constraints in time

 where ω is the exponent of matrix multiplication and δ is the relative accuracy.
-In the predominant case of m ≥ n, our runtime outperforms that of the previous fastest SDP solver, which is based on the cutting plane method.
-Our algorithm's runtime can be naturally interpreted as follows: O(√n log(1/δ)) is the number of iterations needed for our interior point method, mn2 is the input size, and mω + nω is the time to invert the Hessian and slack matrix in each iteration.
-These constitute natural barriers to further improving the runtime of interior point methods for solving generic SDPs.
+In the predominant case of mn, our runtime outperforms that of the previous fastest SDP solver, which is based on the cutting plane method.
+This is joint work with H. Jiang, T. Kathuria, Y. T. Lee, and Z. Song and was published in FOCS 2020.

 Bio